 If I'm unfamiliar with your K, I'm usually reading that ev during cx or prep.
 If I think your explanation of K (usually the alt) either isn't grounded in the ev that you're reading or is otherwise incoherent, I'm very hesitant voting for you, even if the other team doesn't explicitly make those args.

 Case: I think I may have a higher standard for what constitutes a sufficient case extension than other judges.
-Under most circumstances, I need at least 2-3 sentences about how the aff resolves its internal links in the 2AC, 1AR, and 2AR.
+Under most circumstances, I need at least 2 sentences about how the aff resolves its internal links in the 2AC, 1AR, and 2AR.
 Listing your harms isn't good enough.
 If the neg has to extend more than their DA impact, so do you.
-Something like, "The aff does x, that results in y, which resolves z" is all I want.
+Something like, "The aff ends arm sales, that results in y, which resolves z" is all I want.
 Too many teams get lazy and ONLY say things like "1% risk of solvency means you vote aff" or "it's try or die for the aff."
 These are sufficiency framing args, not case extensions.
 Tell me why you get to that 1%.